 In 2014, EGLE shifted the TMDL focus from the strict pace requirements to the newly-developed Long-term Vision for Assessment, Restoration, and Protection under the Clean Water Act Section 303(d) Program.
-The EGLE developed an approach to TMDL prioritization for the 2016-2022 time period.
-In 2019 the EGLE statewide E. coli TMDL was approved by USEPA.
-Similarly, in 2019 the USEPA approved the updated Ford Lake and Belleville Lake Phosphorus TMDL, replacing the 2004 version.
+EGLE developed an approach to TMDL prioritization for the 2016-2022 time period.
+Statewide TMDLs for E. coli, mercury, and PCBs are updated with TMDL-specific addenda based on any changes in impaired waters following each IR cycle.
+TMDL addenda are placed on public notice and must be reviewed and approved by the USEPA.

-Additional information regarding approved TMDLs is available at Michigan.gov/TMDL, including a link to the newly developed TMDL Watershed Screening Tool.
+Additional information regarding approved TMDLs is available at Michigan.gov/TMDL, including a link to the TMDL Watershed Screening Tool.
 The TMDL Watershed Screening Tool is a Web-based mapping application that illustrates watersheds with USEPA-approved TMDLs with the exception of the statewide mercury TMDL, to be added in the future.